This article originally appeared on VICE Canada.

-With the recent trend of real-life escape rooms as weekend entertainment, my group of friends—composed of overgrown ravers—came to the conclusion that this is the prefect sort of adventure to experience while off their faces.
+With the recent trend of real-life escape rooms as weekend entertainment, my group of friends—composed of overgrown ravers—came to the conclusion that this is the perfect sort of adventure to experience while off their faces.

 Before entering the escape room, they meticulously planned in advance which substances each would be responsible for using.
 One of my friends would do cocaine, another would roll on MDMA, yet another would trip on mushrooms, and a fourth would smoke as many bongs to his face (approximately five) as he could before leaving for our adventure.
 I would remain sober, so as to gauge everyone's performance on said substances and be able to recount the experience for everyone involved.
-Agent Coke agreed to bring a random dude who would be sober with me, but when they showed up, the plan was foiled: turns out she had given this guy lines for the first time in his life.

 For those who aren't aware of what escape rooms are, these are IRL games done with groups of people—anywhere between two to 20 individuals depending on which one you go to—where you are locked inside of a room and told of a terrifying plot from which you must escape.
-You have a specified amount of time in which to do so, and the contents of the game usually consist of a series of riddles, puzzles, and a fuckload of locks.
+You have a specified amount of time in which to do this, and the contents of the game usually consist of a series of riddles, puzzles, and a fuckload of locks.
 This type of scenario originates from Flash games popular on the internet in the early 2000s.

-At a nearby bar, my friends go through the drill of what is about to go down as I chug a glass of lemonade sangria, my only defence against dealing with being around my drugged-up friends.
+At a nearby bar, my friends go through the drill of what is about to go down as I chug a glass of lemonade sangria, my only defense against dealing with being around my drugged-up friends.

 "Should I bring the blow with me?
 Should I do more?
 I already did a bunch!"
 Agent Coke asks the group, staring around intently.
 She disappears downstairs to the bar's basement.